 A good first step could be to identify what type of benefit you’re receiving and how much of your income it makes up, then use this information to help find out if you qualify for a loan.

 Even if your credit score is low, some lenders might be prepared to loan you money provided you meet their overall lending criteria.
-However, you may want to be wary of any providers who are willing to lend you money without an income or credit check, as these types of loans often involve fairly high interest rates or other costs, meaning you could end up taking on more debt than you can afford.
+However, you may want to be wary of any providers who are willing to lend you money without an income or credit check, as these types of loans often involve fairly high interest rates or other costs, meaning you could end up taking on and accumulating more debt than you can afford.

 StepUP is a safe and affordable low interest loan scheme.
 Loans can be used for things like white goods, car repairs, computers and even medical costs.
 To see if you’re eligible or to learn more, go to: https://t.co/8ZdZFe1vvb pic.twitter.com/lIOM8mhnvu